-Notre Dame's Student Welfare and Development Program is committed to the total development of student-athletes, by fostering the cultivation of skills that encourage student-athletes to reach their full potential.
-Designed to work in conjunction with existing on-campus student services, the program acknowledges the unique needs and demands of student-athletes.
-The program continues to receive national recognition for its student-athlete participation and has been named to the NCAS Outreach and Community Service Honor Roll four times in the past five years.
+The Student Welfare and Development Program is committed to the total development of Notre Dame student-athletes, by fostering the cultivation of skills that encourage student-athletes to reach their full potential.

+Designed to work in conjunction with existing oncampus student services, the program acknowledges the unique needs and demands of student-athletes.
+The Notre Dame Student Welfare and Development program continues to receive national recognition for its student-athlete participation and has been named to the NCAS Outreach and Community Service Honor Roll three times in the past four years.